 2014 La Chenade Lalande de Pomerol (80% Merlot + 20% Cabernet Franc, 30% new oak) - simply delicious, lot of black fruit, great sweetness of fruit and depth, sappy and complex, impressive ripeness of fruit and tannin, long fruity finish.
 Well-deserved 90-91p.

-2014 La Petite Eglise Pomerol (100% Merlot, 50% new oak) - impressive sweetness of fruit and tannin, impressive complexity, structure and length.
+2014 La Petite Eglise Pomerol (100% Merlot, 50% new oak) - impressive sweetness of fruit and tannin, remarkable complexity, structure, and length.
 91p.
 Second wine of L'Eglise Clinet.

 2014 Montlandrie Castillon Cotes de Bordeaux (75% Merlot, 20% Cabernet Franc and 5% Cabernet Sauvignon, 50% new oak) - cherry fruit, attractive, same style as Saintayme.
 89p.

-2014 Les Cruzelles Lalande de Pomerol (90% Merlot + 10% Cabernet Franc, 50% new oak) - a true copy of La Chenade with a little bit more concentration.
+2014 Les Cruzelles Lalande de Pomerol (90% Merlot + 10% Cabernet Franc, 50% new oak) - a true copy of La Chenade with slightly more concentration.
 Impressive stuff.
 91p.

 Belle Brise

-It was rather cold and rainy day when I visited this property.
-It seemed to me that wine here didn't stand the weather, tried to protect itself and therefore put some "warm clothes" on.
+It was a rather cold and rainy day when I visited this property.
+It seemed to me that wine here didn't stand the weather, tried to protect itself, and therefore put some "warm clothes" on.
 Too closed while tasted.
 91-92+p?
-I believe it will get a higher rating when retasted later this year.
+It could get a higher rating when retasted later this year.

-The day ended with sublime dinner with my friends at Les Belles Perdrix de Troplong Mondot.
-The surroundings are fantastic, staff extremely kind and food just exceptional.
+The day ended with a sublime dinner with my friends at Les Belles Perdrix de Troplong Mondot.
+The surroundings are fantastic, the staff incredibly kind, and the food exceptional.
 We had a great evening with a lot of laughs.
-I'll certainly come back to have a lunch or dinner at this restaurant, next time I come to Bordeaux.
+I'll return for lunch or dinner at this restaurant next time I come to Bordeaux.
+One of the dishes - see below!

-Roasted Aveyron farm-lamb sweetbreads, creamy yolk and parsnip mash, light cep mushroom sabayon, melanosporum truffle and comte
+Roasted Aveyron farm-lamb sweetbreads, creamy yolk and parsnip mash, light cep mushroom sabayon, melanosporum truffle, and comte.
+Fantastic dish!

 Grand Cercle des Vins de Bordeaux

-I don't really know what happened with the samples provided by members, but I experienced quite many old barrel samples at this tasting.
+I am still determining what happened with the samples provided by members, but I experienced many old samples from barrel at this tasting.
 Therefore, I tasted less than 1/3 of the wines listed.
 Pity.

-Wines which caught my attention - fresh, well-composed and meaty Moulin Haut Laroque from Fronsac (88-89p), well-composed Villars with spicy black fruit from Fronsac (88p), elegant and fruity Siaurac from Lalande Pomerol (87p) and Thieuley (AOC Bordeaux) 86p
+Wines that caught my attention - fresh, well-composed, and meaty Moulin Haut Laroque from Fronsac (88-89p), well-composed Villars with spicy black fruit from Fronsac (88p), elegant and fruity Siaurac from Lalande Pomerol (87p) and Thieuley (AOC Bordeaux) 86p

 Magondeau

-I learn this property to know during a tasting in Copenhagen arranged by the French Embassy.
-While in Bordeaux it was only natural to come over and visit this property in Taillans, Fronsac.
-It's neighbour to well-known property Fontenil.
-Isle river runs nearby and locals say that storms coming from Bordeaux or from Saint-Emilion stop by the river and don't go into Fronsac.
-Wines here are of very good quality.
+I learned about this property to know during a tasting in Copenhagen arranged by the French Embassy.
+While in Bordeaux, it was only natural to come over and visit this property in Taillans, Fronsac.
+It's neighbor to well-known property Fontenil.
+Isle River runs nearby, and locals say that storms from Bordeaux or Saint-Emilion stop by this river and don't go into Fronsac.
+Wines here are of splendid quality.

-2014 Magondeau white - fresh, acacia, apple and some citron grass, round, very good acidity and a nice sweet finish.
+2014 Magondeau white - fresh, acacia, apple, and some citron grass, round, fine acidity, and a nice sweet finish.
 86p.

 2014 Magondeau rose - strawberries, raspberries, round and tasty.
 85p.

-2014 Magondeau red Beau Site (partly aged in new oak) - spicy, oak, strong and concentrated, well structured, firm finish.
+2014 Magondeau red Beau Site (partly aged in new oak) - spicy, oaky, strong and concentrated, well structured, firm finish.
 88p.

 We also tasted: